How to Add Row to DataFrame in R?

 6. Use add_row() from tibble or tidyverse

-The packages tibble or tidyverse provides a function add_row() to add a row to DataFrame in R. This is a convenient way to add one or more rows of data to an existing data frame.
+The packages tibble or tidyverse provide a function add_row() to add a row to DataFrame in R. This is a convenient way to add one or more rows of data to an existing data frame.

-In order to use this function first, you need to install R package by using install.packages("tidyverse") and load it using the library("tidyverse").
+To use this function first, you need to install R package by using install.packages("tidyverse") and load it using the library("tidyverse").

 # syntax